Nextiva / Blog / Customer Experience

 IT support specialists

 Reliable technology is the backbone of any modern contact center.
-IT support is critical whether you have a dedicated IT team for your contact center or use resources from your wider IT department.
+IT support is necessary, whether you have a dedicated IT team for your contact center or utilize resources from your broader IT department.
+A strong IT support team is essential for supporting both internal operations and customer interactions.

-Contact center IT specialists maintain all contact center technology, including phone systems, software applications, and network infrastructure.
+Contact center IT specialists are responsible for maintaining all contact center technology, including phone systems, software applications, and network infrastructure.
 These specialists troubleshoot technical issues, ensure system uptime to minimize disruptions, and proactively address potential problems.
 The IT experts may also evaluate and implement new technologies to enhance efficiency and CX.

-Skills needed: Effective IT support professionals possess strong troubleshooting skills, in-depth knowledge of contact center technologies, and excellent communication skills, which enable them to provide support to agents and other staff members.
+Skills needed: Effective IT support professionals possess strong troubleshooting skills, telecom expertise, in-depth knowledge of contact center technologies, and excellent communication skills, which enable them to provide support to agents and other staff members.

 Data analysts

-Skills needed: Data analysts must have strong analytical and data interpretation skills, possess expertise in data analysis techniques and tools, and be able to create models and simulations that predict future trends and outcomes.
+Skills needed: Data analysts must possess strong analytical and data interpretation skills, as well as expertise in call center data analysis techniques and tools.
+They should also be able to create models and simulations that predict future trends and outcomes.

 Leadership